akvo/akvo-caddisfly-colorimetry-hardware/README.md

 hardware-files
 ==============

-3d files, CAD files, other iterations of the Caddisfly Hardware for the Fluoride test.

-**Hardware (usually) includes**:

--One test chamber (a cartridge)

--a reagent dispensing mechanism

--An attachment that allows the test chamber to sit over the phone camera
+3d files, and information on how to manufacture and assemble the Caddisfly water testing kit.

+**Each component folder includes**:

+- A Release Note describing the design changes
+- A bill of materials (BOM) describing the materials used to fabricate the part
+- A pdf describing the components, and assembly
+- A RAW file (either in STEP, CAD, or PDF format, depending on the method of fabrication)